ErikAbrahamson/what-the-truck/README.md

 1. Add loading indicator

 ##Stretch Goals/Future Iterations
+1. Refactor with NodeJS and remove client-side scripting to optimize performance
 1. Make platform API agnostic so I can:
 1. Cross-reference data between APIs and return the most relevant data from a given source; i.e., Yelp, Google Places, etc
 1. ~~Geolocation.
 Not really a stretch~~